HackYourFuture/UsingAPIs-assignment-week1/README.md

 These same unit tests will be used to evaluate your submission, so make sure they pass before submitting your assignment.

+## Submission

+- The latest version of the `main` branch is the final version of your assignment solution.
+- You may commit and push code as many times as you want.
+- You may use extra branches if you want.
+But don't forget to merge them to `main`.

 The individual exercises will be described in the sections below.

 ### Exercise 1: John who?